-There were no director loans advanced during 2012 and there were no loan balances payable to or receivable from directors at January 1, 2012 and at December 31, 2012.
+There were no director loans advanced during 2013 and there were no loan balances payable to or receivable from directors at January 1, 2013 and at December 31, 2013.

 In June 2009, the Board approved the payment of a dividend of US\$2,830,000 by Trinity Research Limited to Rayville Limited on the 'B' shares held by it.
 This amount was then lent back by Rayville to Trinity Research Limited.
-As the dividend is matched by a loan from Rayville Limited to Trinity Research Limited which is repayable solely at the discretion of the Remuneration Committee of the Board and is unsecured and interest free, the Group netted the dividend paid to Rayville Limited against the corresponding loan from Rayville Limited in the 2011 & 2012 consolidated financial statements.
+As the dividend is matched by a loan from Rayville Limited to Trinity Research Limited which is repayable solely at the discretion of the Remuneration Committee of the Board and is unsecured and interest free, the Group netted the dividend paid to Rayville Limited against the corresponding loan from Rayville Limited in the 2012 & 2013 consolidated financial statements.

-The amount of payments to Rayville included in compensation expense was U\$\$2,149,000, U\$\$1,422,000 and U\$\$231,000 for 2010, 2011 and 2012 respectively, of which U\$\$1,431,000, U\$\$1,395,000 and U\$\$206,000 respectively related to the key management personnel of the Group.
-There were no dividends payable to Rayville Limited as at December 31, 2012, 2011 or 2010.
-All of the U\$\$231,000 of payments made to Rayville Limited in 2012 represented repayments of the loan to Trinity Research Limited referred to above.
+The amount of payments to Rayville included in compensation expense was US\$Nil, US\$231,000 and US\$1,422,000 for 2013, 2012 and 2011 respectively, of which US\$Nil, US\$206,000 and US\$1,395,000 respectively related to the key management personnel of the Group.
+There were no dividends payable to Rayville Limited as at December 31, 2013, 2012 or 2011.